terraform-aws-modules/terraform-aws-rds/examples/groups/README.md

-# Example usage of option groups
+# Example usage of option and parameter groups

-Configuration in this directory creates various option groups depending on the configuration specified - no other resources are created.
+Configuration in this directory creates various option and parameter groups depending on the configuration specified - no other resources are created.

 ## Usage